Koenkk/zigbee2mqtt.io/docs/guide/configuration/adapter-settings.md

     baudrate: 115200
     # Optional: RTS / CTS Hardware Flow Control for serial port (default: false)
     rtscts: false
+    # Optional: Set the adapter delay, only used for Conbee/Raspbee adapters (default 0).
+    # In case you are having issues try `200`.
+    # For more information see https://github.com/Koenkk/zigbee2mqtt/issues/4884
+    adapter_delay: 0
 ```

 <!-- TODO: some notes about rtscts?
 Is it useful, which adapter supports it? -->